AARP Hearing Center

 Applicants with impairments should receive accommodations.
 Program staff should serve clients with understanding and sensitivity.
 One-on-one assistance should be provided, and advocate programs established.

 Supplemental Security Income and other Social Security Administration determinations, reviews, and hearing processes should be adequately funded and staffed.
 They should be handled in a timely manner.
-The process should be simplified and streamlined.

 Program outreach